 Challenge is available for all pupils –not just the most able.
 Children are challenged at realistic and differentiated levels that best scaffold their own progress and development, whatever their ability.

-Extensive additional support is put in place for those requiring it and a G&T programme takes place to extend the most able.
+Extensive additional support is also put in place for those requiring it

 Pupil engagement is monitored through involvement and our staff have been trained in this.
 The school has a strong focus on B4L and pupils have specific B4L targets to improve their learning behaviours.
 The school reports back to parents to share areas of success and improvement.